miguelnto/my-website/src/posts/hare.md

 .PHONY: build run
 ```

 `make build` will build the project, and `make run` will run our project.
-Very convinient, huh?
+Very intuitive, huh?

 As you saw in the Makefile, we'll be creating a **main.ha** file.
 Hare source files end with **.ha**: